Kaiede/RPiLight/README.md

 ### Starting the Daemon

-The install script will do most of the work, so you should only need to start it using `systemctl`, which will control the service:
+The installer will do most of the work, so you should only need to start it using `systemctl`, which will control the service:
 ```
 sudo systemctl start rpilight
 sudo systemctl restart rpilight
 sudo systemctl stop rpilight
 ```

+## Building From Source

+- Clone the repository on a Raspberry Pi, and then navigate to the directory
+- (One Time Only) `bash bootstrap.sh` - This will install dependencies needed for development.
+Specifically, it will download and install the version of Swift currently used for development, and anything else it may need.
+- `./build.sh` - This is a wrapper around the Swift build system.
+It mostly provides a couple functions:
+  - It can install a release build on the device using `./build.sh install`
+  - It can package a release build using `./build.sh package`
+  - You can add the `stable` or `latest` argument to have it fetch the latest tag (stable) or the latest master commit (latest) before building.

 ## Built With